 There are some absolutes.
 In Acts 15 these centred on matters of morality and worship.
 In recent church history they have included differences such as plural marriages in indigenous settings, such as Papua New Guinea.

 Major Cultural Changes in the New Millennium

-Let's look at the major cultural trends that are influencing the culture of the world-wide Body of Christ in the new millennium.
+Cultural trends influence the world-wide Body of Christ in the new millennium.

 1. Demographic Trends

 World population trend data